Force over Distance: Chapter 52

 With about three seconds worth of a cool-down, Young managed to get his head on straight.

-The man was a grief-stricken math professor who’d been betrayed by the Air Force.
+His chief scientist was a grief-stricken math professor who’d been betrayed by the Air Force.
 He’d been electrochemically assaulted, genetically altered, and he’d thrown in with the starship that was killing him.
-An alien computer virus had wreaked havoc with his cognition, he had an AI-hybridized alter-ego that he didn’t know about, and he had a fever.
+An alien computer virus had wreaked havoc with his cognition, he had an AI-hybridized alter-ego he didn’t know about, and he had a fever.

 It wasn’t all that difficult to muster up some sympathy.

 “So—what?”
-Young asked quietly.
+Young asked.
 “You want me to leave you for dead?
 Again?”

 “Never gonna happen,” Young replied.
 “Not ever.
 Not in a million years.”

 Rush stared at the rail beneath his hands.
-He glanced, just once, surreptitiously, into empty air.
+He glanced, just once, into empty air.

 “What does the AI have to say about that?”
 Young asked.